valentinomiazzo/jekyll-now/test/2018-12-08-Atari-Panther-Part-3.md

 The Object Processor has an 'instruction' that can generate an interrupt for the CPU at a given scanline.
 Anyway, it is not possible to specify the x position.
 A more correct statement would have been "Scanline programmable interrupt".

 ## 'Fast hardware addition for object manipulation'
-The Object Processor has an 'instruction' that allows to add a constant to value present on a given memory address.
+The Object Processor has an 'instruction' that allows to add a constant to the value present on a given memory address.
 While useful to create self-modifying Object lists, this hardly communicates a performance gain compared to the competition.

-# Actual performance

-These specifications raise more questions than they answer.
-Then, what can we expect from the Panther?

 # Closing

-...
+Thank you for reading up to this point !
+In the next article we'll continue to analyze what the Atari Panther was is to do.